w3c/wai-pronounciation/content/index.md

 {% include box.html type="start" title="Summary" class="" %}
 {:/}

 This page introduces work on pronunciation.
-The goal is to provide normative specifications and best practices guidance so that text to speech (TTS) synthesis can provide proper pronunciation of HTML content.
+The goal is to provide normative specifications and best practices guidance so that text-to-speech (TTS) synthesis can provide proper pronunciation of HTML content.

 Quick links to initial analysis documents:
 *   [Pronunciation User Scenarios - Working Draft](https://www.w3.org/TR/pronunciation-user-scenarios/)